+Past performance indicates that IMF's litigation funding investments have generated average gross revenue of approximately 15% of the EPV of an investment at the time it is completed (Long Term Conversion Rate).
 Past performance is not necessarily an indication of future performance.
 Both the Long Term Conversion Rate and IMF's ROIC may vary materially over time.
 By providing this information, IMF has not been and is not now in any way providing earnings guidance for future periods.
-IMF will update its Long Term Conversion Rate and ROIC figures semiannually in its Investment Portfolio report following the EY review of completed investments.
+IMF will update its Long Term Conversion Rate and ROIC figures semi-annually in its Investment Portfolio report following the EY review of completed investments.